gorenje/millieons.org/t/dog_fish_part_2.md

 Fish: How so?

 Dog: By, for example, propping up failed banks.
 Or by inflating a house markets in order to profit from it.
 By suing other companies that can't afford the lawyer fees.
-There quite a number of other examples of how capitalism can be influenced by the financial rich to favour themselves.
+There are quite a number of other examples of how capitalism can be influenced by the financial rich to favour themselves.

 Fish: Ok, that might be the case but surely you can't be saying that a dictatorship is a preferred form of governance?

 Dog: History is the story of our mistakes, the future is the representation of our collective learnings.
 No, I'm not saying that a dictatorship is preferable - no system has stood the test of time.
 What I would like to say is that we should be aware of our failings and find correctives to improve our lot.

 Both now took an opportunity to enjoy their freedoms.
 They spent quite some time in contemplation.
-The Fish having grown up being told that socialism, communism and all forms of social sharing were bad was a little taken aback.
-The Fish lived in a world of patents, copyrights and prohibitively expensive academic journals and believed that there was nothing better.
+The Fish, having grown up being told that socialism, communism and all forms of social sharing were bad, was a little taken aback.
+The Fish lived in a world of patents, copyrights and prohibitively expensive academic journals and believed that there was nothing better alternative.

 Fish: Is money perhaps the problem?